 LOCATION: Facing the street approximately in front of 1014 Highland St, South Pasadena, CA 91030 (looking towards Fairview Ave)

 Annie yells “Hey jerk, speed kills!” at the car, when it hits it’s breaks.
 The camera in this shot is on the same street, now facing the opposite direction, towards Meredian Ave.
-The house from a very different kind of film, “Liar Liar,” was shot on this same block.
+The houses from a couple very different kinds of films, “Liar Liar” and “Space Jam,” were shot on this same block.
 John Carpenter would himself return to the same neighborhood for his 1983 Stephen King adaptation, “Christine.”

 LOCATION: Facing the street approximately in front of 1014 Highland St, South Pasadena, CA 91030 (looking towards Meridian Ave.)

 Laurie and Annie are walking toward these shrubs, when they appear to see Michael Meyers looking out at them.

 They approach the shrubs and look behind them, only to see no one is there.

 LOCATION: 1019 Montrose Ave, South Pasadena, CA 91030